All Episodes

 It has to be the best selfie ever, he said.

-It seems it seems to be overtaking them.
+It seems to be overtaking them.

-And I I saw the picture, and here's this guy, the terrorist with the supposed bomb around his waist and his coke bottle glasses, standing next to this millennial with his Ralph Loren Polo shirt.
+And I saw the picture, and here's this guy, the terrorist with the supposed bomb around his waist and his Coke bottle glasses, standing next to this millennial with his Ralph Loren polo shirt, just biggest geek smile you've ever seen, picture being taken on board a plane that has been hijacked.

-And I thought this nails it.
+And I thought, this nails it.

 I always vowed that, but this is not psychologically healthy.